supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 ## Objectives

+Azure Arc provides unified management and governance solution for applications and services across diverse environments, enabling organizations to extend Azure's tools, security, and AI capabilities to their on-premises, edge, and multicloud infrastructures.
+This empowers consistent control and enhanced operational efficiency across all environments.

 - **Getting Started with Azure Arc**: Azure Arc is a service that extends Azure management to on-premises, other cloud providers, and edge environments.
 You'll learn how to use Azure Arc to manage resources consistently across your hybrid and multi-cloud deployments.
 - **Onboard Azure Arc-enabled servers to Microsoft Sentinel and Microsoft Defender for Cloud**: Enhance the security of your Azure Arc-enabled servers by enabling Microsoft Defender for Cloud and onboarding these servers to Microsoft Sentinel.
 - **Onboard SQL Server to Arc**: Connect your Azure Arc-enabled SQL Server to Azure Arc for centralized management, monitoring, and governance.
 Run an on-demand assessment to get insights into the server's health, performance, and security.
 This information helps you identify issues, optimize resources, and ensure compliance.